w3f/polkadot-wiki/docs/learn/learn-validator.md

 up to one backable candidate for each parachain to include in the relay chain.
 A backable candidate included in the relay chain is considered _backed_ in that fork of the chain.

-In a Relay Chain block, block authors will only include candidate receipts that have a parent candidate receipt in an earlier Relay Chain block.
+In a Relay Chain block, block authors will only include [candidate receipts](./learn-parachains-protocol.md/#candidate-receipts) that have a parent candidate receipt in an earlier Relay Chain block.
 This ensures the parachain follows a valid chain.
 Also, the block authors will only include a receipt for which they have an erasure coding chunk, ensuring that the system can perform the next round of availability and validity checks.

-### Other Relay Chain Validators
+## Other Validators

 Validators also contribute to the so-called **availability distribution**.
-In fact, once the candidate is backed in a fork of the relay chain, it is still _pending availability_, i.e. it is not included as part of the parachain until it is proven avaialable (together with the PoV).
+In fact, once the candidate is backed in a fork of the relay chain, it is still _pending availability_, i.e. it is not fully included (only tentative included) as part of the parachain until it is proven avaialable (together with the PoV).
 Information regarding the availability of the candidate will be noted in the following relay chain blocks.
 Only when there is enough information, the candidate is considered a full parachain block or _parablock_.

 Validators also participate in the the so-called [**approval process**](./learn-parachains-protocol.md/#approval-process).
 Once the parablock is